 status of the Parties to the conflict.

-present Convention to the wounded and sick, and to members of the medical
+present Convention to the wounded, sick and shipwrecked, and to members of

-personnel and to chaplains of the armed forces of the Parties to the
+the medical personnel and to chaplains of the armed forces of the Parties to

 other special agreements for all matters concerning which they may deem it

 suitable to make separate provision.
 No special agreement shall adversely

 affect the situation of wounded, sick and shipwrecked persons, of members of

 the medical personnel or of chaplains, as defined by the present Convention,

 nor restrict the rights which it confers upon them.

 Wounded, sick and shipwrecked persons, as well as medical personnel and